Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Effects on prediction for

-Thus the weighting for this kind of constant late-time entropy source turns out to be proportional to the mass of the halo a typical piece of matter finds itself within.
+In the case of $n=1$, the weight given to a given value of $\Lambda$ is simply proportional to the mass of the halo a typical piece of matter finds itself within.
 One expects this typical halo mass to decrease for larger $\Lambda$.
-Indeed, from Fig. \ref{halofrac}, we can see that for $\Lambda$ within a few orders of magnitude of the observed value, $f(M,t)$ scales approximately inversely in mass with increasing $\rholambda$.
-Thus at least in this vicinity, as plotted in Fig. \ref{futureweight}.
+Indeed, from Fig. \ref{halofrac}, we can see that for $\Lambda$ within a few orders of magnitude of the observed value, $\dFdM(M,t)$ scales approximately inversely in mass with increasing $\rholambda$.
+Below and in Fig. \ref{futureweight} we analyze in the important small-$\Lambda$ limit of this scaling behavior.